ethereum/ethereum-org/views/content/geth.md

 ### Install: Mac and Linux

 The Frontier tool is called Geth (the old english third person singular conjugation of “to go”.
 Quite appropriate given geth is written in Go).
-In order to get it, open your command line tool (if you are unsure how to do this, consider waiting for a more user friendly release) and paste the command below.
+In order to geth it, open your command line tool (if you are unsure how to do this, consider waiting for a more user friendly release) and paste the command below.

     bash <(curl https://install-geth.ethereum.org)